B2B Marketing Automation: Frequently Asked Questions

 Which marketing automation platform is best for B2B?

 The best platform depends on your CRM, budget, and team size.
 HubSpot excels for growing companies seeking all-in-one simplicity under $500 monthly, but limits advanced segmentation.
 Salesforce Marketing Cloud suits enterprise teams with complex attribution requirements, though it requires dedicated administrators.
-Start with your CRM compatibility and eliminate platforms requiring full-time management.
+Start with CRM compatibility and cut any platform that needs full-time management you cannot staff.

 How much does B2B marketing automation cost?